-I grew up playing sports all my life and I’ll be the first one to tell you that physical extracurricular activities are extremely beneficial for kids of all ages.
-However, as a personal injury lawyer I’m also all too familiar with traumatic brain injuries, spinal cord injuries and other serious injuries that can happen to kids playing sports.
+I grew up playing sports all my life, and I'll be the first one to tell you that physical extracurricular activities are extremely beneficial for kids of all ages.
+However, as a personal injury lawyer, I'm also all too familiar with traumatic brain injuries, spinal cord injuries, and other serious injuries that can happen to kids playing sports (especially the most dangerous sports for kids).
 Because of this, I understand why some parents do not wish to let their children engage in certain sports as many of them can be rough and even dangerous.

 Safest Sports For Kids

 Tennis is one of the safest sports for both boys and girls to learn.
 It is demanding both physically and mentally, and will keep children fit with a minimal risk of injury.
 It teaches children to develop strength, agility, and speed.
-It can also be played either individually or in a doubles teams.
+And it can also be played either individually, or on a doubles teams.

 In order to avoid injuries such as tennis elbow, it is important for a player to learn proper stretches and warm up techniques.
-Ideally when playing tennis, it’s best to use a proper pair of court shoes, or at least a cross-trainers that allow quick changes in direction, and that also support the ankle.
+Ideally when playing tennis, it's best to use a proper pair of court shoes, or at least cross-trainers.
+This allows for quick changes in direction, and also supports the ankle.

 Golf is a great option for people of all ages – not just retired adults.
-Golf may be deemed an individual sport, but it is also a very social activity and can promote teamwork.
+It may be deemed an individual sport, but it is also a very social activity that can promote teamwork.
 Apart from allowing your children plenty of time outdoors, the sport also develops concentration, patience, and focus.

 The risk of injury from playing golf is very low.
 Of course, improper methods can lead to tendonitis, or pain in the wrists, hands and shoulders.
 Children should warm up before playing, and should always stay hydrated.

 Swimming is one of the most popular sports in high school for both genders, and provides a wonderful overall physical workout.
 Whether for recreation or for competitive swimming, pool time is generally supervised, and is one of the safer sports that children can participate in.
-Parents can also have peace of mind knowing that their children are equipped with swimming skills should they find themselves in an emergency situation while in a swimming pool, lake or other body of water.
+Parents can also have peace of mind knowing that their children are equipped with swimming skills.
+This is very helpful for if they ever find themselves (or someone else) in an emergency situation while in a swimming pool, lake or other body of water.

-To avoid swimming injuries, children should stretch before getting in the pool, use good stroke techniques, and make use of rest periods to recover.
+To avoid swimming injuries, children should stretch before getting in the pool.
+They should use good stroke techniques, and make use of rest periods to recover.
 More importantly, ensure your child only swims when supervised.